Solution Use Case

 CCSL Authoring

-Create Combined Continuity, Dialogue, and Spotting Lists in less time
+Create Combined Continuity, Dialogue, and Spotting Lists with automatic scene detection & speaker IDs

 Dialogue & Spotting Lists